 Best Places to Visit in Jodhpur in Two Days

-Nevertheless, I coughed up the cash and started climbing through the fort.
-Musicians played traditional tunes while sitting upon a cloth on the floor, which set the tone for a relaxing stroll through the fort albeit a bit crowded.
-It was definitely a tourist hotspot but it was mainly national tourists and there was only a handful of foreigners.
-You can wander inside the rooms of the fort, upstairs, into the museums and all the way to where the cannons sit and there is a guided audi0 tour free of charge.
+You can wander inside the rooms of the fort, upstairs, into the museums and all the way to where the cannons sit and there is a guided audio tour free of charge.
 The best spot to view the blue city from the fort was down the far end near the little temple.
-This must be on your list of places to visit in Jodhpur in two days, it simple cannot be missed even if you don’t venture inside!
+This must be on your list of places to visit in Jodhpur in two days, it simply cannot be missed even if you don’t venture inside!

 Jodhpur Stepwell (Toorji-Ka-Jhalara)